ZeusOfTheCrows/nsx-button-prompts/blasphemous/README.md

 			[as a trojan](https://github.com/SeriousCache/UABE/issues/479).
 			proceed with caution
 	* aseprite
+		* a free alternative is pixelorama
-		* paint.net or gimp should do fine
+		* but paint.net or gimp should do fine

 * edited files:
 	* data.unity3d